torre76/django-googledrive-storage/docs/index.rst

 To use this storage, you have to:

 * `set up a project and application in the Google Developers Console <https://console.developers.google.com/flows/enableapi?apiid=drive>`_
-* `obtain the key (service account) for your Google Project associated with Google Drive service <https://developers.google.com/drive/web/delegation>`_
+* `obtain the json private key file (*OAuth 2.0 for Server to Server Applications*) for your Google Project associated with Google Drive service <https://developers.google.com/identity/protocols/OAuth2ServiceAccount>`_

 Installation
 ************